Kim Kardashian, Kanye West, & Loving Someone With Bipolar Disorder

 Advertisement

-Ultimately, both Dr. Glover and Dr. McIntyre says that the families of those with mental illness deserve support and compassion.
-Dr. Glover says the National Alliance On Mental Health website is a good resource; the organization has community meetings for friends and families that can be very helpful.
-Dr. McIntyre urges loved ones to visit the DBSA website.
+Ultimately, both Dr Glover and Dr McIntyre says that the families of those with mental illness deserve support and compassion.
+Dr Glover says the National Alliance On Mental Health website is a good resource; the organisation has community meetings for friends and families that can be very helpful.
+Dr McIntyre urges loved ones to visit the DBSA website.
 He adds, "The key thing is that there are effective safe treatments for bipolar.
 There are new effective and safe treatments.
 And people with the disorder should speak to their healthcare provider about what's recommended."

 Advertisement